 Meanwhile, Kingsley Shacklebolt, interim Minister and likely candidate to hold the position more permanently, came to a halt before the trio of women, shaking his head, an expression of distant annoyance on his face.

 There was a pregnant pause before he finally spoke.
 "You do realize what a difficult situation your sister is putting the Ministry in, don't you?"

 Narcissa let out a derisive snort but said nothing.
 Andromeda merely shrugged.
 "Not an insurmountable one.
 The house will be fixed in a matter of days."

 He glanced around skeptically.
 "Perhaps.
-Convenient, though, isn't it, that her quarters remain untouched?"
+Convenient, though, isn't it?
+Her quarters remain untouched."

 "Not really," Narcissa muttered.
 "Not even Bellatrix would burn herself alive just to make a point."